adrs0049/adrs0049.github.io/_pages/lab.md

 use mathematical modeling and computational approaches to understand how cells organize into functional tissues.

-## Research Focus

-Our lab investigates the fundamental principles governing collective cell behavior through:

-- **Nonlocal PDE models** for tissue-scale phenomena
-- **Cell-based modeling** for individual cell mechanics and interactions
-- **Pattern formation** in developmental biology
-- **Cell migration** in wound healing, development and cancer

 ## Lab Members

 ### Graduate Students